-The existence of the stratosphere, or at least a second layer to the Earth's atmosphere, was first established at the beginning of the twentieth century when Assmann (1902) and Teisserenc de Bort (1902) independently noted from balloon observations that from altitudes of 10-12 km up to around 17 km (the maximum achieved by the balloons) the atmosphere is isothermal unlike

-- 15 lower down where the temperatures decrease with altitude.
-The term stratosphere from the French stratosphère meaning "sphere of layers" was introduced by Teisserenc de Bort who also gave us the term troposphere for the lowermost layer of the atmosphere.
+The existence of the stratosphere, or at least a second layer to the Earth's atmosphere, was first established at the beginning of the twentieth century when Assmann (1902) and Teisserenc de Bort (1902) independently noted from balloon observations that from altitudes of 10-12 km up to around 17 km (the maximum achieved by the balloons) the atmosphere is isothermal unlike lower down where the temperatures decrease with altitude.
+The term $stratosphere^1$ from the French stratosphere meaning "sphere of layers" was introduced by Teisserenc de Bort who also gave us the term troposphere for the lowermost layer of the atmosphere.
 Nowadays it is recognised that the stratosphere is not isothermal and extends up to about 50 km with temperatures, in general, increasing with height (Figure 1).
 Above that temperatures decrease upward in the mesosphere before increasing upward again in the thermosphere (Figure 1).
-These three layers, stratosphere, mesosphere and thermosphere are - often collectively referred to as the "middle atmosphere" (Andrews et al., 1987).
-They contain just under a fifth $\sim 17\%$ of the mass of the Earth's atmosphere with the majority of that in the stratosphere (Baldwin et al., 2019).
+These three layers, stratosphere, mesosphere and thermosphere are often collectively referred to as the "middle atmosphere" (Andrews et al., 1987).
+They contain $\sim 17\%$ of the mass of the Earth's atmosphere with the majority of that in the stratosphere (Baldwin et al., 2019).
 The focus of this review is the dynamics and dynamically driven variability of the stratosphere with some consideration given to how this influences the troposphere.

 The stratosphere is also the home of the ozone-layer (McElroy and Fogal, 2008) which protects us from harmful ultra violet (UV) radiation (Boucher, 2010).
-In order to explain some early ozone observations Dobson et al. (1929) suggested the concept of a global-scale mass circulation which, with later refinements, evolved into what we now know as the Brewer-Dobson circulation (Butchart, 2014).
-This is a dynamically driven circulation (see Section 2.2) and one consequence is it drives the seasonal and zonally averaged temperatures of the extratropical stratosphere away from radiative equilibrium.
-Instead, on seasonal timescales and large spatial scales, the climate of the stratosphere can be described as being in radiative-dynamical equilibrium (Section 2.2).
+In order to explain some early ozone observations Dobson et al. (1929) suggested the concept of a global-scale mass circulation which, with later refinements, evolved into what we now know as the Brewer-